Zac-Benattar/eveg/README.md

 - Where possible try to use Skeleton's premade components as it saves time and looks pretty good.
 # Working on the website
 - Please create a new branch so we can work on different features simultaniously then merge with main when you have finished a feature.
-- The first major TODO is sorting out the website theme, currently its just the default.
-  - There is a theme generator on the Skeleton website which can be used to quickly make a nice colour/style theme